Gamevice

-Gamevice, Inc. (formerly Wikipad, Inc.) is a Simi Valley, California based tablet and tablet peripherals manufacturer specializing in gaming products.
+Gamevice, Inc. (formerly Wikipad, Inc.) is a Simi Valley, California-based tablet and tablet peripherals manufacturer specializing in gaming products.

 The debut product was the Wikipad, a proprietary Android tablet hardware engineered for mobile gaming, which featured a detachable controller.
 Gamevice later came to market with a peripheral-only product, rebranded under the name, Gamevice.

 The company was founded by Matthew Joynes, James Bower, and Brendan Iribe.
-Appointing the current CEO Phillip Hyun.
+The current CEO is Phillip Hyun.

 History

 Wikipad

 At the Consumer Electronics Show (CES) in Las Vegas on January 10, 2012, the Wikipad was shown with both a 2D and a glasses-free 3D-enabled device.
 In May 2012, Gaikai, a cloud gaming service which Sony acquired two months later in July 2012, partnered with Wikipad, Inc. to integrate its streaming service into the tablet.

 The Wikipad was originally scheduled for an October 31, 2011 release, but was delayed indefinitely on the day it was originally supposed to be released.
-The Wikipad was released on June 11, 2013 in the United States with a price tag of $249.
+The Wikipad was released on June 11, 2013, in the United States with a price tag of $249.

 In March 2014, a game control mapping tool was announced for the Wikipad to help map touchscreen game controls to the physical Wikipad controller in an effort to improve gameplay.
 Also in March, the price of the Wikipad dropped to $199.
 In June 2014, OnLive cloud gaming support was added to the Wikipad.

 Reception

 Eurogamer rated the Wikipad's screen size and intentions as nice, saying it had "its heart in the right place", but decided that the lack of compelling Android games, high launch price, and outdated specs and software limited the appeal of the device.

 IGN gave the Wikipad poor reviews taking into consideration the lack of games in its library, flimsy construction, and software that was considered dated, even at the time of the device's release.
 It concludes that "The Wikipad is a mostly failed attempt at turning an Android tablet into a gaming handheld."

-An aggregation of reviews done by Engadget shows the average review score of the Wikipad among critics to be 58/100.